Dr Daithi Mac Sithigh

 I currently teach public law and media law on the LLB, and e-commerce and legal research on the LLM.
 I am a fellow of the Higher Education Academy.

 Outside Newcastle University, I hold a number of posts.
 I am a member of the Media Board of the Society for Computers and Law, co-editor of the Dublin University Law Journal, book reviews editor of the International Journal of Law and Information Technology, and a member of the editorial board of Communications Law.
-I am currently an external examiner at the University of Bristol, Queen Mary University of London, and the University of Sunderland, and a member of the Advisory Board to the Centre for Law & Information Policy.
-I was convenor for media and communications law in the Society of Legal Scholars from 2011-2014, and co-edited special editions of the journal SCRIPT-ed in 2013 and 2014.
+I am currently an external examiner at the University of Bristol, Queen Mary University of London, and the University of Sunderland, and a member of the Advisory Board to the Information Law & Policy Centre .
+I was convenor for media and communications law in the Society of Legal Scholars from 2011-2014, and co-edited special editions of the journal SCRIPT-ed in 2013 and 2014 and the Journal of Media Law in 2015.
 I am a panelist for the .eu alternative dispute resolution (ADR) system, provided by the Czech Arbitration Court.
 Finally, I am a member of the AHRC's Peer Review College and the Irish Research Council's Outer and Inner Assessment Boards.

 I have been writing an academic blog, Lex Ferenda, since 2006.
 I also tweet (@macsithigh), mostly links relating to my research and teaching interests, and occasionally write for The Conversation.
 In 2011, I gave evidence to the Leveson Inquiry, and I occasionally comment for the media on matters relating to my research.
 I have also carried out consultancy work for Google and, as part of the Scottish Centre for International Law, the OECD.